 \section{Introduction}

-Autonomous driving has received significant research interests in the past two decades due to its many potential societal and economical benefits.
+Autonomous driving has received significant research interest in the past two decades due to its many potential societal and economical benefits.
 Compared to traditional vehicles, autonomous vehicles (AVs) not only promise fewer emissions \cite{Paden} but are also expected to improve safety and efficiency.
-Despite remarkable progress, high-level decision-making in AVs remains a big challenge due to the complex and dynamic traffic environment, especially in mixed traffic co-existing with other road users.
-Lane changing is one such challenging high-level decision-making in AVs, which has significant influences on traffic safety and efficiency \cite{desiraju2014minimizing, li2020cooperative}, and is the focus of this paper.
+However, there exists a huge challenge in the task of high-level decision-making in AVs due to the complex and dynamic traffic environment, especially in mixed traffic co-existing with other road users.
+Lane changing is one of the largest challenges in the high-level decision-making of AVs, which has significant influences on traffic safety and efficiency \cite{desiraju2014minimizing, li2020cooperative}.

-The considered lane-changing scenario is illustrated in Fig.~\ref{lane-changing scene}, where AVs and HDVs coexist on a one-way highway with two lanes.
+The considered lane-changing scenario is illustrated in Fig.~\ref{lane-changing scene}, where AVs and HDVs co-exist on a one-way highway with two lanes.
 The AVs aim to safely travel through the traffic while making necessary lane changes to overtake slow-moving vehicles for improved efficiency.
 Furthermore, in the presence of multiple AVs, the AVs are expected to collaboratively learn a policy to adapt to HDVs and enable safe and efficient lane changes.
-As HDVs bring unknown/uncertain behaviors, planning and control in such mixed traffic to realize safe and efficient maneuvers is a challenging task \cite{chen2020autonomous}.
+As HDVs bring unknown/uncertain behaviors, planning, and control in such mixed traffic to realize safe and efficient maneuvers is a challenging task \cite{chen2020autonomous}.

 Recently, reinforcement learning (RL) has emerged as a promising framework for autonomous driving due to its online adaptation capabilities and the ability to solve complex problems \cite{wang2019continuous, xi2020efficient}.
 Several recent studies have explored the use of RL in AV lane-changing \cite{wang2021harmonious, du2020cooperative, chen2020autonomous}, which consider a single AV setting where the ego vehicle learns a lane-changing behavior by taking all other vehicles as part of the driving environment for decision making.
-While completely scalable, this single-agent approach will lead to unsatisfactory performance in the complex environment like multi-AV lane-changing in mixed traffic that requires close collaboration and coordination among AVs \cite{Hoel}.
+While this single-agent approach is completely scalable, it will lead to unsatisfactory performance in the complex environment like multi-AV lane-changing in mixed traffic that requires close collaboration and coordination among AVs \cite{Hoel}.